untemps/svelte-palette/README.md

 ### Deletion tooltip class

-If you set `allowDeletion` to true, you can pass a class name that is set to the tooltip shown when hovering a slot.
+If you set `deletionMode` to `"tooltip"`, you can pass a class name that is set to the tooltip shown when hovering a slot.

 To do so, set a **global** class name to the `tooltipClassName` prop.
 > As the tooltip is interactive, make sure you define a sufficient hover area that allow to access the content of the tooltip before the leave event is triggered.